Guides

 Why Solar Standards Matter

-• Electrical safety: Prevention of electric shock, fire hazards, and insulation failures through comprehensive testing such as ground continuity and insulation resistance checks.
+• Electrical safety: Prevention of electric shock, fire hazards, and insulation failures through comprehensive evaluation such as ground continuity and insulation resistance checks.

-• Mechanical integrity: Resistance to wind and snow loads verified through mechanical load testing and thermal cycling tests.
+• Mechanical integrity: Resistance to wind and snow loads confirmed through mechanical load evaluation and thermal cycling tests.

-• Performance assurance: Power output verification under standardized conditions to prevent misleading efficiency claims.
+• Performance assurance: Power output confirmation under standardized conditions to prevent misleading efficiency claims.

 • Environmental resilience: Durability tests for UV exposure, humidity freeze, and salt mist corrosion to simulate years of environmental wear.